 Q: Did prior owners use the Manor House as a Country Inn?

 A: Yes.
-When the 1996 permit was issued, the then-owners of The Manor House focused on hosting events, including weddings, supplementing their lodging income to ensure the Inn’s viability and to allow for the continued maintenance of the estate.
+When the 1996 permit was issued, the then-owners of The Manor House focused on hosting events, including concerts and weddings, supplementing their lodging income to ensure the Inn’s viability and to allow for the continued maintenance of the estate.
 They invested in significant renovations during their tenure.
-During that time, guests parked in the existing 26-space lot; overflow parking was provided on additional grassy areas and along Maple Avenue.
+During that time, guests parked in the existing 16-space lot; overflow parking was designated on additional grassy areas (10 spaces), and additional parking occurred on the paved area in front of the inn and along Maple Avenue.

-The property was sold in 2004, and the subsequent owner focused on overnight lodging when Infinity Hall was flourishing and Norfolk welcomed travelers and tourists consistently.
-Unfortunately, the building and grounds suffered deferred maintenance during this time, and the property value depreciated significantly before the Inn was sold again in 2017.
+The property was sold in 2004 (MLS #: L104270), and the subsequent owner focused on overnight lodging when Infinity Hall was flourishing and Norfolk welcomed travelers and tourists consistently.
+Unfortunately, the building and grounds suffered deferred maintenance during this time, and the property value depreciated significantly before the Inn was sold again in 2017 (MLS #: L10139715).

 The next owners again focused on lodging revenue while still hosting retreats and events.
-However, the COVID-19 pandemic impacted Infinity Hall and all nearby hospitality properties, including the Inn, thereby pushing them to sell.
-Three Stewards Real Estate LLC purchased the property in 2022.
+They also invested in property updates.
+However, the COVID-19 pandemic impacted tourism, as well as Infinity Hall and all nearby hospitality properties, including the Inn, thereby inclining them to sell.
+Three Stewards Real Estate LLC purchased the property in 2022 after it had been on the market for over a year.

 Q: Does The Manor House currently host guests?
-Does it offer recreational amenities and services to those guests today?
+Does it offer outdoor recreation and services to those guests today?

 A: Yes, The Manor House currently hosts overnight guests in eight guest rooms within the Inn building; daytime guests are welcome with advanced reservations and are subject to Fire Code limitations.
-The Manor House offers a variety of amenities and services to its guests, including food service, yoga, massage, picnic packages, nature walks, and the like.
+The Manor House offers a variety of amenities and services to its guests, including food service, lawn games, massage, picnic packages, nature walks, birdwatching, and the like.
+Recognizing that most people come to the area to enjoy nature, the Manor House also provides hiking trail guides and promotes all outdoor activities that characterize lifestyles in Litchfield Hills.

 Q: Why propose improvements to The Manor House Inn now?
 Can’t the Inn continue to operate as-is?

-A: The Manor House cannot continue on as-is, and doing nothing will jeopardize not only the future of the Inn but of the entire property, which will potentially have an adverse effect on other nearby property values.
+A: The Manor House cannot continue on as-is, and doing nothing will jeopardize not only the future of the Inn but of the entire 5-acre property, which could have an adverse effect on other nearby property values, and the town overall.
 These large, historically significant buildings are expensive to maintain, and interest in visiting Norfolk has dwindled over the last decade.
-Further, the Inn’s recreational amenities are relatively few and outdated, and the parking, lighting, and walkways on the property are not zoning-compliant or safe for guests and emergency access and circulation.
-To keep up with competitor Inns and to ensure the future of The Manor House, Three Stewards needs to modernize and beautify the site and the Inn’s offerings for guests.
-The goal is to create a rural, nature-centric retreat, where guests may relax, reflect, and enjoy what Norfolk has to offer.
+Further, the Inn’s outdoor recreational features are relatively few and outdated, and the parking, lighting, and walkways on the property are not zoning-compliant or safe for guests and emergency access and circulation.
+To keep up with competitor inns and ensure The Manor House’s future, Three Stewards needs to modernize and beautify the site and the inn’s offerings for guests, as well as ensure that parking and safety updates can support winter operations.
+The goal is to create a rural, year-round, nature-centric respite where guests may relax, reflect, and enjoy all that Norfolk has to offer.
+Improvements are also designed to draw visitors to the area for several days, enticing some to become new residents.

 Q: Has Three Stewards done anything to preserve The Manor House Inn to date?

 A: Yes.
-Three Stewards have invested well over half a million dollars into The Manor House already by, among other things, replacing the roof, painting the exterior of the Inn building, completing various Fire Code upgrades and electrical / plumbing system repairs, and addressing various landscaping concerns, including pruning overgrown trees and vegetation on-site.
+Three Stewards have invested well over half a million dollars into The Manor House already by, among other things, replacing the roof, painting the exterior of the Inn building, addressing structural repairs, completing various Fire Code upgrades and electrical / plumbing system upgrades, and addressing various landscaping concerns, including removing several invasives and pruning overgrown trees and vegetation on-site.
+But there’s far more work to be done.

 Site Improvement Plan